To connect the world's neediest to materials, people, and opportunities.

-Nicole Jones Senftleben has more than 15 years of experience in the non-profit sector, and oversees the efficient and effective day-to-day operation of InterVol, serving as Executive Director.
-She ensures that InterVol achieves its mission, meeting the expectations of its benefactors, volunteers, medical professionals, and donors.
-Establishing sustaining working relationships with community groups and political and community leaders comes as second nature.
-She is currently pursuing her Master’s degree from the University of Notre Dame in Non-Profit Administration.
+With more than 15 years of experience in the non-profit sector, Nicole Jones Senftleben oversees the efficient and effective day-to-day operation of InterVol, serving as Executive Director.
+She ensures that InterVol achieves its mission, meeting the expectations of its benefactors, volunteers and medical professionals.
+Establishing sustaining working relationships with community groups, political and community leaders comes as second nature, as she received her Master’s degree from the University of Notre Dame in Non-Profit Administration.
 Additionally, her experience on federal congressional campaigns has increased her ability to oversee funding sources, develop fund-raising plans and increase the overall endowment of InterVol.

 Paul Borodin holds a Business Management Degree from Monroe Community College.
 He has thirty years of experience in the Safety & Security Division of Rochester General Hospital.
 Paul's extensive on-the-job training in bridging cultural gaps is an excellent fit for making and maintaining connections with other non-profits worldwide.

 April Watkins is currently working on her Ph.D. in nursing at the University of Texas at Austin.
 Since 2011, April has been working with InterVol as our Haiti Nursing Director.
 She builds and manages volunteer coalitions out of Austin, TX for medical brigade trips through InterVol to Léogâne, Haiti.
 She has provided the medical assessment, triage, and treatment of over 700 Haitians in rural mobile clinics.
 April was also integral in coordinating the medical disaster response to Puerto Rico following the devastation of Hurricane Maria in 2017.
 April also leads teams to Brazil and Honduras.